Why do honeybees need help?

 Honeybees pollinate 1/3 of the human food supply.
 As a keystone species in the human food chain, the honeybee is a giver of life on many levels.

-Why should my local government, museum, park or community garden spend money installing this?
+Why should my local government, museum, park, or community garden spend money installing this?

 Aren’t bees dangerous?

 It’s no secret that honeybees have stingers and can defend themselves when needed.
 That said, Apis mellifera (European honeybee), has been selectively bred over the centuries to favor a docile nature.
 It makes sense that anyone working with bees regularly wants them to be as calm as possible and this selective breeding has been quite successful.
-Under normal circumstances one can open a hive and calmly carry out whatever work needs to be done without angering the bees.
+Under normal circumstances, one can open a hive and calmly carry out whatever work needs to be done without angering the bees.
 They are focused on their jobs and will keep right on working while we inspect their homes.
-Most stings occur when foraging worker bees are stepped on or accidently grabbed.
+Most stings occur when foraging worker bees are stepped on or accidentally grabbed.

 People who have been stung sometimes incorrectly think it was by a honeybee because they can’t identify different species of stinging insects.
-Wasps, yellow jackets, hornets and sweat bees, all similar in appearance to the honeybee, tend to be the majority of the culprits, as they are often more aggressive.
+Wasps, yellow jackets, hornets, and sweat bees, all similar in appearance to the honeybee, tend to be the majority of the culprits, as they are often more aggressive.

 What about Africanized “killer” bees?

-In 1957 a beekeeper in southern Brazil accidently released 26 African queen bees he had imported in attempts to raise bees better suited to tropical climates.
+In 1957 a beekeeper in southern Brazil accidentally released 26 African queen bees he had imported in attempts to raise bees better suited to tropical climates.
 These queens bred with local bees and spread their genetically dominant traits throughout the bee population.
-They have hyper-defensive characteristics which helped them survive the harsh conditions they faced in Africa.
+They have hyper-defensive characteristics that helped them survive the harsh conditions they faced in Africa.
 Their venom is no more toxic than European bees, but when they sting they are more likely to sting en masse.
 The defense pheromone secreted by a guard bee when she sounds the alarm triggers greater numbers of the hive to respond.
 Africanized bees are now the de facto species kept in much of Latin America, and over the years, less aggressive Africanized bees have been bred.
 Ultimately the introduction of this species’ genetic diversity may prove important to long-term honeybee health.
 In the U.S. they are limited to the southernmost states as they do not survive cold winters.

 For now, this public sculpture project will not include installations in areas with Africanized bees.
-Installing HAVEN on public property in these zones would be too big of a distraction from it’s goals and could perhaps be considered irresponsible.
+Installing HAVEN on public property in these zones would be too big of a distraction from its goals and could perhaps be considered irresponsible.
 That said, there could be significant benefits to studying ways to include HAVEN’s practices in these important agricultural regions.